madleo-dk/vdom-maker/README.md

 ```

 All that's left is to utilize the API.
-Note that vdom-maker.js is heavily commented and should/hopefully provide and strong basis for understanding this library quickly.
+Note that vdom-maker.js is heavily commented and should (hopefully) provide and strong basis for understanding this library quickly.

 ## API